 New Colombo Plan Internship and Mentorship Network

-The New Colombo Plan Internship and Mentorship Network connects universities, students and private-sector organisations in Australia and across the region to progress course-related work experiences for New Colombo Plan students.
+The New Colombo Plan Internship and Mentorship Network connects universities, students and private-sector organisations in Australia and across the region.

-As a registered Network member, private-sector host organisations can access a diverse talent pool and support students in obtaining professional experience in the region; and universities and New Colombo Plan students can access the opportunities made available by registered organisations.
+As a registered Network member, private-sector host organisations can access a diverse talent pool and support students in obtaining professional experience in the region.

-New Colombo Plan Internship and Mentorship Network website
+Businesses can register at New Colombo Plan: Internship and Mentorship Network.

 More information: Mobility Program.